DartAndrik/bloc_effects/README.md

 ## Usage

-Lets take a look at how to use `CubitWithEffects` to dispatch effects from `CounterCubit` to a `CounterPage` and react on them with `BlocEffectListener`.
+Lets take a look at how to use mixin `Effects` or class `CubitWithEffects` to dispatch effects from `CounterCubit` to a `CounterPage` and react on them with `BlocEffectListener`.

 ### ui_effect.dart